 The Four Subtypes of Rosacea

 The first step in beginning an effective rosacea treatment is determining the subtype.
 Dr. Chiang has had extensive training and education.
 She is an Ivy-League educated dermatologist who trained at one of the best medical centers in the country, The Cleveland Clinic.
 She can quickly identify the subtype of rosacea and begin a customized treatment plan to manage symptoms.
 The four common rosacea subtypes are:

-Subtype 1 is called erythematotelangiectatic rosacea and is characterized by persistent facial redness and flushing.
+- Subtype 1 is called erythematotelangiectatic rosacea, and is characterized by persistent facial redness and flushing.

-- Subtype 4 is called ocular rosacea and is characterized by eye symptoms which include dryness, itching, burning, blurred vision, foreign body sensation, and even a watery/bloodshot appearance.
+- Subtype 4 is called ocular rosacea, and is characterized by eye symptoms that include dryness, itching, burning, blurred vision, foreign body sensation and even a watery/bloodshot appearance.

 Treatment for rosacea depends on the subtype and can include diet modification, skincare modification, prescription face wash, topical creams, oral antibiotics, laser treatment and even surgery.
 Dr. Chiang personalizes every treatment plan to the patient to find the best therapies to give them relief from their specific symptoms.